gocraft/work/readme.txt

 TODO
 ----
- - what happens when we call Stop() on a long-running worker
+ - API:
+   - queued up
+   - name, count, latency
  - revisit naming convention of heartbeat shit
  - revisit the retry backoff
  - rename join to drain
  - make start, stop, start work (on the pool)
  - make start idempotent
  - do we want to merge api and enqueuer?
- - API
-   - queues
-     -
-   - worketpool, worker status
  - middleware
  - do the whole reflection-based job calling thing.
  - write a daemon that polls the retry queue and requeues things